 Avengers by Jonathan Hickman, Vol. 2 – Option A: Collects Avengers #24-44 and New Avengers #13-33.

 The problem with that obvious option is that it totally repeats the entirety of the “Time Runs Out” pseudo-omnibus OHC.
-Marvel has started getting into the habit of recollecting prior omnibus-esque books into official omnibuses, but this feels like an especially painful double-dip.
+Marvel has started getting into the habit of recollecting prior omnibus-esque books into official omnibuses, but this feels like an especially huge and painful double-dip.

 However, pulling out those issues would take 20 issues out of the mix for a second omnibus.
 What would result?
 There’s a slim, non-Avengers World Option B which simply combines a pair of OHCs…